NeuroNexul/ts-pkg-template/README.md

 To enable the CI/CD workflow, you need to enable the following settings in your GitHub repository:

+- Open `package.json` file and set the `name` and `version` fields.
+Make sure the `name` field is same as your GitHub repository name.

+  - Also, set the `repository` field with your GitHub repository URL.

 - Navigate to `Settings > Branches > Branch protection rules`.

   - Set a name as the branch name pattern